Left Continue shopping

 Photograph Your Artwork in an Aesthetic Space

-Having a crisp image of your artwork on its own is critical, but if you want to sell large prints or originals, including photographs of the art hanging in a well-appointed space can help potential buyers visualize what your art might look like in their own space.
+It is important to have a clear image of your artwork.
+If you want to sell large prints or originals, include photos of the art displayed in a nice setting.
+This helps potential buyers see how your art might look in their own space.

-Including a person or common household objects in the frame for scale can also help buyers better understand the size of the artwork, which can help them make a more informed decision and purchase with confidence.
+Including a person or common household objects in the picture can help buyers see the size of the artwork.
+This can help them make a better decision and buy with confidence.

 Sell Your Artwork on Multiple Marketplaces